vehikl/katas/README.md

 Each kata has dedicated scripts to setup and tear down the project.

+### First time setup

+It is important to clone this repository at `~/Scripts`, otherwise the scripts might not work properly.

 ### Setting up a Kata
 `bash ./<Kata Name>/create.sh`